Maths curriculum intent

 Children at Bryn St. Peter’s Primary become confident mathematicians, who exude an enjoyment of the subject.
 Children develop procedural fluency and conceptual fluency, giving them the confidence to solve problems and reason mathematically, using mathematical vocabulary.
 Children seek and recognise relationships and make connections within maths lessons, the wider curriculum and the wider world.

-Follow the link to find out more about year group expectations and guidance to support your child in learning their times tables and division facts.
+Follow the link below to find out more about year group expectations and guidance to support your child in learning their times tables and division facts.
 All children from Y2 - Y6 have their login details for TT Rockstars in their reading records.
 Spend a bit of time on this as often as possible to improve your recall of times table and division facts.
 You can practise all times tables in the garage, you can practise a chosen times table in the jamming session and you can build up your speed of recall in the studio so that you can move up the school leaderboard.